Inference on Counterfactual Distributions: Labor Market Institutions and the Distribution of Wages

-The decomposition (\ref{eq: four effects}) is the distribution version of the Oaxaca-Blinder decomposition for the mean.
-We obtain similar decompositions for other functionals $\phi(F_{Y_t, m_s}^{U_r, Z_v} )$ of interest, such as marginal quantiles and Lorenz curves, by making an appropriate substitution in equation (\ref{eq: four effects}) :

-In constructing the decompositions (\ref{eq: four effects}) and (\ref{eq: four effects 2}), we follow the same sequential order as in DFL.\footnote{ The choice of sequential order matters and can affect the relative importance of the four effects.
-We report some results for the reverse sequential order in the Appendix.} Also, like DFL, we follow a partial equilibrium approach, but, unlike DFL, we do not incorporate supply and demand factors in our analysis because they do not fit well in our framework.
+} In constructing the decompositions (\ref{eq: four effects}), we follow the same sequential order as in DFL.\footnote{ The order of the decomposition matters because it defines the counterfactual distributions and effects of interest.
+We report some results for the reverse sequential order in Appendix C of the supplemental material.
+The results are similar under the two alternative sequential orders.}

 We next describe how to identify and estimate the various counterfactual distributions appearing in (\ref{eq: four effects}).
-The first counterfactual distribution we need is $F_{Y_{88},m_{79}}^{U_{88},Z_{88}}$, the distribution of wages that we would observe in 1988 if the real minimum wage were as high as in 1979.
-Identifying this quantity requires additional assumptions.\footnote{We cannot identify this quantity from random variation in minimum wage, since the federal minimum wage does not vary across individuals and varies little across states in the years considered.} Following DFL, the first strategy we employ is to assume the conditional wage density at or below the minimum wage depends only on the value of the minimum wage, and the minimum wage has no employment effects and no spillover effects on wages above its level.
-The second strategy we employ completely avoids modeling the conditional wage distribution below the minimal wage by simply censoring the observed wages below the minimum wage to the value of the minimum wage.
-Under the first strategy, DFL show that
+The first counterfactual distribution is $F_{Y{\langle (1,0)|(1,1)\rangle }}$, the distribution of wages that we would observe in 1988 if the real minimum wage was as high as in 1979.
+Identifying this quantity requires additional assumptions.\footnote{ We cannot identify this quantity from random variation in minimum wage, since the same federal minimum wage applies to all individuals and state level minimum wages varied little across states in the years considered.} Following DFL, the first strategy we employ is to assume the conditional wage density at or below the minimum wage depends only on the value of the minimum wage, and the minimum wage has no employment effects and no spillover effects on wages above its level.
+Under these conditions, DFL show that

-where $F_{Y_t,m_s}(y | u,z)$ denotes the conditional distribution of wages at year $t$ given worker characteristics when the level of the minimum wage is as in year $s$.
-Under the second strategy, we have that
+where $F_{Y_{(t,s)}|X_{t}}(y|x)$ denotes the conditional distribution of wages in year $t$ given worker characteristics $X_{t}=(U_{t},C_{t})$ when the level of the minimum wage is as in year $s$, and $m_{s}$ denotes the level of the minimum wage in year $s$.
+The second strategy we employ completely avoids modeling the conditional wage distribution below the minimal wage by simply censoring the observed wages below the minimum wage to the value of the minimum wage, i.e.

 Given either (\ref{eq: min wage}) or (\ref{eq: strategy 2}) we identify the counterfactual distribution of wages using the representation: